Secondhand Smoke And Child Custody In Illinois

 Here’s the thing about vaping…who knows what’s in that vaping device.
 In fact, it’s probably marijuana.

-File a motion to modify parenting time based on the vaping and watch your child’s other parent try to explain that breathing vaporized god-knows-what in front of a judge is a good idea.
+File a motion to modify parenting time based on the vaping and watch your child’s other parent try to explain to a judge that breathing vaporized god-knows-what is a good idea.

 Smoking Marijuana In Front Of A Child In Illinois